SusanLJY/cs130_project_Susan-Katrina/README.md

 **Only Problem!!!**
-Since we are using the trial version of MindFusion.Schedule library, the missing of license may let the header of planner turn to a warning of trial version.
+1. Since we are using the trial version of MindFusion.Schedule library, the missing of license may let the header of planner turn to a warning of trial version.
 When encountering this, you can just *save and refresh* the page.
+2. To upload image, you must put the target image to the folder './Project/Dairy/images'.
+Otherwise, the function will crash.